 Some exceptional specimens grow to over 100 feet (30 m) but most plants grow to a maximum of less than half that outside of their natural habitat.
 In the garden, they can be kept to 6 feet (1.8 m) or so with regular trimming.

-These plants are native to the southeast of Australia where they grow in coastal forests, often exposed to salt carried in the moist ocean air.
+These rainforest trees are native to the southeast to eastern Australia (new South Wales) where they grow in coastal forests, often exposed to salt carried in the moist ocean air.
+They can also be found in range Australia climates.

 Eugenia shrubs have small, oval-shaped, simple leaves with smooth margins.
 Young growth is an attractive copper to red shade, becoming glossy green when mature.

-Eugenias bloom in the spring, producing interesting cream-white flowers.
-These flowers mature into showy and attractive pink or red berries of around ½ an inch (13 mm) or so in length.
+New South Wales eugenias bloom in the spring, producing interesting cream-white flowers.
+These flowers with a white flower color mature into showy and attractive pink or red berries of around ½ an inch (13 mm) or so in length.

-These fleshy berries contain a single seed and are very popular with birds and wildlife both large and small.
+These fleshy berries on the eastern Australia brush cherry contain a single seed and are very popular with birds and wildlife both large and small.

 How To Grow A Eugenia Plant